apache/jena-site/content/documentation/tdb2/tdb2_admin.md

 which will create a dump file with timestamp:

 <pre>
-*location*/Backups/backup-*yyyy-MM-dd_HH:mm:ss*.nq.gz
+<i>location</i>/Backups/backup-<i>yyyy-MM-dd_HH:mm:ss</i>.nq.gz
 </pre>

 The file is a compressed N-Quads file.

 Backup can be done on a live database.
-It takes a consistent view of the data and does not include any updates committed after it starts.
+It takes a consistent view of the data and does not include any updates committed after the backup starts.

-Read and write transactions will continue to be serviced.
+Backup can be called on a live database and read and write transactions continue to be serviced.

+There is also a command line tool `tdb2.tdbbackup` to run the backup process on a database not in use.